 - Jewelry one watch with second hand capability, a plain wedding band (no stones).
 Earrings 6mm or less, ball type or post style, or 10mm hoop earrings may be worn and are limited to 2 per ear.
 One nasal piercing is permitted but cannot exceed 1.5 mm.
 No other visible body piercings (including tongue piercings) are acceptable.
 Piercings (other than permitted above) must be removed or replaced with a clear or flesh toned small post.
 Plugs must also be replaced with skin tone spacers. - Body art visible tattoos, Henna, etc. may not be offensive and may require covering.
 The only exception to this is the hands because hands are the greatest source for the spread of infection, however, art must not be offensive in nature.
 Program Coordinator has final decision as to what is considered offensive.
 Forearm sleeves in black may be worn by students to cover tattoos.
-A pair must be worn.

-- Fingernails nail polish, other than clear unchipped polish, is not permitted.
+A pair must be worn. - Fingernails nail polish, other than clear unchipped polish, is not permitted.
 Nails should be no longer than end of fingertip.
 Nails must be neat and clean.
-Artificial nails (to include but not limited to gel finish, acrylic, silk tips, Gel polish, shellac) are not permitted. - Hair must be worn/secured above the collar and away from the face.
+Artificial nails (to include but not limited to gel finish, acrylic, silk tips, Gel polish, shellac) are not permitted. - Hair in both classroom and clinical must be worn/secured above the collar and away from the face.
 Natural hair color only.
-(Unnatural colors to include but not limited to: rose gold, silver, pastels, blues, metallic and whites).
+(Unnatural colors to include but not limited to: rose gold, silver, pastels, blues, metallic and age appropriate white.
 Hair should be secured with clips or solid colored bands that blend with hair color or red or black.
-Scrub caps that are solid in color and Black or the same color red as uniform.
-For safety concerns, cultural headdress may not interfere with the placement or removal of PPE equipment. - Beards and mustaches to include goatees, must be clean and close to the face, natural colored (see unnatural colors list above) and may not interfere with PPE fit testing or wear. - Equipment watch with the availability of a second hand, stethoscope, pen light, and a pen with black ink.
+Scrub caps that are solid in color and Black or the same color red as uniform may be worn in clinical setting only.
+Headbands and scarfs are not allowed.
+For safety concerns, cultural headdress may not interfere with the placement or removal of PPE equipment. - Beards and mustaches to include goatees, must be clean and close to the face, natural colored (see unnatural colors list above) and may not interfere with PPE fit testing or wear. - Equipment watch with the availability of a second hand, stethoscope, pen light, and a pen with black ink., small notebook, ID badge worn above waist.